Odds: Applications

 In probability theory and statistics, odds and similar ratios may be more natural or more convenient than probabilities.
 In some cases the log-odds are used, which is the logit of the probability.
 Most simply, odds are frequently multiplied or divided, and log converts multiplication to addition and division to subtractions.
 This is particularly important in the logistic model, in which the log-odds of the target variable are a linear combination of the observed variables.

 Similar ratios are used elsewhere in statistics; of central importance is the likelihood ratio in likelihoodist statistics, which is used in Bayesian statistics as the Bayes factor.

 Odds are particularly useful in problems of sequential decision making, as for instance in problems of how to stop (online) on a last specific event which is solved by the odds algorithm.

 The odds are a ratio of probabilities; an odds ratio is a ratio of odds, that is, a ratio of ratios of probabilities.
 Odds-ratios are often used in analysis of clinical trials.
-While they have useful mathematical properties, they can produce counter-intuitive results: an event with an 80% probability of occurring is four times more likely to happen than an event with a 20% probability, but the odds are 16 times higher on the less likely event (4–1 against, or 4) than on the more likely one (1–4, or 4–1 on, or 0.25).
+While they have useful mathematical properties, they can produce counter-intuitive results: an event with an 80% probability of occurring is four times more probable to happen than an event with a 20% probability, but the odds are 16 times higher on the less probable event (4–1 against, or 4) than on the more probable one (1–4 against, 4-1 in favor, 4–1 on, or 0.25).